Dataset Distillation via Committee Voting: Conclusion

 \section{Conclusion}

-We propose {\em Committee Voting} for dataset distillation, a novel framework that synthesizes high-quality distilled datasets by leveraging multiple experts and produces high-quality soft labels through Batch-Specific Soft Labeling.
+We proposed \emph{Committee Voting} for dataset distillation (\name{}), a novel framework that synthesizes high-quality distilled datasets by leveraging prior performance guided voting strategy for image generation and batch-specific soft labeling for high-quality supervisions.
 Our approach first establishes a strong baseline that achieves state-of-the-art accuracy through recent advancements and carefully optimized framework design.
 By combining the distributions and predictions from a committee of models, our method captures rich data features, reduces model-specific biases, and enhances generalization.
-Complementing this, the generation of high-quality soft labels provides precise supervisory signals, effectively mitigating the adverse effects of distribution shifts and further enhancing model performance.
-Building on these strengths, \name{} not only promotes diversity and robustness within the distilled dataset but also reduces overfitting, resulting in consistent improvements across various configurations and datasets.
-Our future work will focus on applying the idea of {\em Committee Voting} to more modalities and applications of dataset distillation tasks.
+Complementing this, the generation of high-quality soft labels provides precise supervisory signals, effectively mitigating distribution shifts.
+Building on these strengths, \name{} consistently improves performance across various configurations and datasets.